Update your bathroom by building a new bathroom vanity with large drawers.

 Building a Bathroom Vanity

 It was a fun test of my skills, but I know that not everyone is ready to do that.
-So I made sure to use standard lumber sizes with all my boards so you can buy pre-milled boards to build this vanity.
+So I made sure to use standard lumber sizes with all my boards so you can buy pre-milled boards to build your own vanity.

 To make the build process quick and easy, I used the Kreg Jig to join together my boards.
 This little tool makes super strong furniture that I can be confident in.
 But the pocket holes are easy to make with just a drill and the jig.